Firstmac Term Deposits

 - Withdraw the interest you have earned and elect to reinvest the principal; or

 - Withdraw the principal and interest by having it paid to an external account

-Since its establishment nearly 40 years ago, Firstmac says it has grown from a small family business to become Australia’s largest non-bank lender.
-Over this time Firstmac says it has provided 130,000 home loans and now manages $12 billion in mortgages and $300 million in cash investments.
+Since its establishment over 40 years ago, Firstmac says it has grown from a small family business to become Australia’s largest non-bank lender.
+Over this time Firstmac says it has provided 130,000 home loans and now manages $14 billion in mortgages and $300 million in cash investments.
 Firstmac is a privately-owned company with its headquarters in Brisbane.